SPDUK/portfolio/content/blog/how-to-scrape-a-youtube-channel-with-puppeteer/index.md

     let lastElement = null

-    // don't want to have infinite loops if the user's channel is way too big - 20 scrolls should be enough for any big channel e.g athleanx with ~1,200 videos async function scrollDown(retries = 20) {
+    // don't want to have infinite loops if the user's channel
+    //is way too big - 20 scrolls should be enough for any big channel
+    //e.g athleanx with ~1,200 videos
+    async function scrollDown(retries = 20) {
       if (retries <= 0) return